top of page

 SPEECH THERAPY

-In speech therapy, very step-by-step learning is done to speak at a pitch appropriate for you.
+In speech therapy, very step-by-step learning is done to speak at a comfortable pitch that matches the person's gender expression.
 After learning to hear differences in pitch, it builds up systematically, going from sounds to words, automatic sequences (counting, listing days of the week, etc.) reading, and conversation to finally spontaneous speech in real communication situations.

 Attention is also paid to other aspects such as pitch variation, articulation and, recently, resonance.
 In addition to the verbal aspects of communication, non-verbal communication is an essential part of our communication.
 During the training, extensive attention is paid to this as well.